The Collapse of Atomically-Cooled Primordial Haloes. I. High Lyman-Werner Backgrounds: Introduction

 The implementation of pressure floors \citep{met01} and sink particles at high resolution confirmed that accretion rates could remain large at the smallest scales and persist for a few tens of thousands of years \citep{latif13d,shlos16,chon16}. \citet{chon18} and \citet{rd18b} used sink particles with radiative feedback from the star and a simple prescription for its evolution to follow collapse for 100 kyr and 250 kyr, respectively.
 They found that radiation from the star was unable to suppress accretion, as did \citet{ard18} and \citet{luo18}, and reported some small-scale fragmentation in the disk at later times \citep[see also][]{bec15,bec18}. \citet{chon18} found that almost half of the fragments in one of their haloes form in binaries that they suspected could later become SMSs, corroborating idealised simulations by \citet{bl03}.
 However, neither study evolved the disks for long enough times to determine if any of the fragments became stars or were simply subsumed into the central object later on. \citet{suaz19} examined the collapse of atomically cooled haloes at intermediate resolutions in high LW backgrounds for $\sim$ 600 kyr, longer than previous studies but still well short of the formation of a DCBH.

 The large inflow rates lasting for millions of years required to form SMSs and DCBHs have only recently been confirmed to occur in numerical simulations \citep{latif20a,ret20}.
-These models sacrificed the extreme resolution of earlier studies in order to capture the evolution of the gas at the center of the halo over many dynamical times. \citet{latif20a} found that the disk can fragment into binary and multiple SMS systems, both of which hold important implications for the detection of DCBH mergers by the Laser Interferometer Space Antenna (LISA) in coming decades.
-However, this study only considered a few haloes and could not explore how halo assembly history and spin distribution govern the masses or multiplicities of SMSs.
-Here, we follow the collapse of an ensemble of atomically-cooling haloes for up to 3 Myr, enough time for the formation of DCBHs at their centers.
-Our haloes were chosen to have spins and merger histories that bracket their likely ranges, and we have tallied infall rates at their centers for later use in stellar evolution models of SMSs in cosmological flows.
-We consider only atomically cooling haloes in the absence of molecular hydrogen and defer intermediate LW backgrounds to later studies.
+These models sacrificed the extreme resolution of earlier studies in order to capture the evolution of the gas at the center of the halo over many dynamical times. \citet{latif20a} found that the disk can fragment into binary and multiple SMS systems, but only in a few haloes with high spin parameters that were special cases.
+Here, we follow the collapse of an ensemble of atomically-cooling haloes over the full range of spin parameters expected for these objects and for a variety of merger histories.
+We evolve them for up to 3 Myr, enough time for SMS formation and collapse at their centers.
+For simplicity, we approximate high LW backgrounds by deactivating H$_2$ chemistry in our runs and defer intermediate LW backgrounds with H$_2$ to later studies.
+This should be considered to be a strong but useful upper limit to actual LW backgrounds in the primordial Universe because H$_2$ could self-shield in the cores of massive haloes and survive even intense UV fluxes from nearby Pop III stars \citep[][]{sbh10,latif14,latif15a}.
+Even small amounts of H$_2$ could cool gas in the core and result in much less massive stars.
 In Section 2 we describe our numerical simulations and discuss halo evolution, disk dynamics and central accretion rates in Section 3.
 We conclude in Section 4.